ultrapowerpie/2020vision/README.md

 I was able to train up to 128x128 images on all 4 nets, but Basic_Net_v2 still seems to give the best results in terms of top-1 accuracy at around 72% after 10 epochs.

+Using K-Nearest Neighbors (with 5 neighbors), top-1 accuracy for Basic_Net_v2 increased from 72% to 74.6%.
+Have not yet tested on Fancy_Net_v2 or for other numbers of neighbors.